top of page

 This application also included a waiver of the FCC rule requiring the location of a station's main studios within the assigned cities' city limits.
 His proposed station would place the studio/transmitter 2.6 miles south of Decatur.
 He proposed a station with 20,900 watts broadcasting from a tower at 359 feet.
 His station would include a construction cost of $89,010 and a first-year operating cost of $96,000.

 Mr. Moyer's investment and stated costs were quite a bit shy for what it would take to construct a television station in central Illinois, even in those days.
-He did have enough broadcast experience to know the situation, although, the future would not be kind to his interest in developing television stations.
-He was the developer of television station WJJY(TV) Channel 14, which ten years later in Jacksonville, Illinois that would result in a legendary failure.
+He did have enough broadcast experience to know the situation, although the future would not be kind to his interest in developing television stations.
+He was the developer of television station WJJY(TV) Channel 14, which would result in a legendary failure ten years later in Jacksonville, Illinois.

-Keith Moyer owned a number of radio stations throughout the Midwest and beyond during the 1950s.
+Keith Moyer owned radio stations throughout the Midwest and beyond during the 1950s.
 One of his first properties was WTIM Radio in Taylorville, Illinois.
-Both he and his brother Roger Moyer would hold interest and outright ownership of a number of local radio stations.
-Among the call letters up to that point radio stations he had been part of include: WBBA, Pittsfield, Illinois; WTAY, Robinson, Illinois, and WMMA in Miami, Florida.
+He and his brother Roger Moyer would hold interest and outright ownership of several local radio stations.
+Among the call letters up to that point, radio stations he had been part of include WBBA, Pittsfield, Illinois; WTAY, Robinson, Illinois; and WMMA in Miami, Florida.

-One personal note, my first broadcast job was at one of the initial radio properties of Mr. Moyer, that being WTIM in Taylorville, Illinois.
+My first broadcast job was at one of Mr. Moyer's initial radio properties, WTIM, in Taylorville, Illinois.
 By 1974, when I started there, the station had changed hands and was owned by another group of investors.

-It's not known what happened to that application for channel 23, but it was never granted by the FCC.
-It may have been pulled from consideration by Moyer or rejected by the FCC as not being a legitimate application.
+It's unknown what happened to that application for channel 23, but the FCC never granted it.
+It may have been pulled from consideration by Moyer or rejected by the FCC as not a legitimate application.
 There appears to be no record of any action taken by the FCC.

-The group also included a couple of board members of one of the clients of the ad agency, the Campbell Soup Company.
+The group also included a couple of board members of one of the ad agency's clients, the Campbell Soup Company.
 Gilbert and W. C. Swanson were included as major stockholders of the station.
 The Swanson brothers were already well known, or at least their name was, as it was the brand name of the frozen dinner division of the soup company.

 The new group would purchase the business and television operation and lease the land and building from Shellabarger.
-The new owners would purchase WTVP for $200,000 for stock and debentures plus pay a lease at $20,000 a year for five years with the option to buy the building and property for $225,000.
-Bolas would own 30% with both Swansons owning 15% each.
-40% would be owned by other minor stockholders who were not named in the original application.
-The change in ownership would be approved by the FCC on May 28, 1958.
+The new owners would purchase WTVP for $200,000 for stock and debentures, plus pay a lease at $20,000 a year for five years with the option to buy the building and property for $225,000.
+Bolas would own 30%, with both Swansons owning 15% each.
+40% would be owned by other minor stockholders not named in the original application.
+The FCC approved the change in ownership on May 28, 1958.

 The previous station general manager, Ben K. West, would continue in that position under the new ownership.
 By July, the company would elect officers and directors of the board.
-The meeting would also include a famous star as part of a banquet to celebrate the new board.
-Phil Harris, of the Jack Benny Show on the radio during the 1940s and very early 1950's would be a guest on the board.
+The meeting would also include a famous star in a banquet to celebrate the new board.
+Phil Harris, of the Jack Benny Show on the radio during the 1940s and very early 1950s's would be a guest on the board.

 In early 1958, William Shellabarger and his other stockholders worked out a deal with George Bolas, one of the media directors at an ad agency, Tatham-Laird of Chicago to selling WTVP to Bolas and a number of other investors.
 The group included a couple of board members of one of the clients of the agency, the Cambell Soup Company.
 Gilbert and W.C.
 Swanson were included with other stockholders.
 They were already well known, at least the name was as they were the original owners of the frozen dinner division (Swanson TV dinners) of the soup company.

 As a side note, remember the name of Phillip Zimmerly.
-He was a Champaign attorney was one who would file for channel 21 in Champaign at about the same time that Midwest Television filed for channel 3 (more in the History of WCIA).
-Years before the FCC granted a UHF-TV station permit for Champaign to a group led by Mr. Zimmerly, but the proposed station never was initiated and the permit was turned back into the commission.
+He was a Champaign attorney who would file for channel 21 in Champaign at about the same time that Midwest Television filed for channel 3 (more in the History of WCIA).
+Years before, the FCC granted a UHF-TV station permit for Champaign to a group led by Mr. Zimmerly, but the proposed station was never initiated, and the permit was turned back into the commission.
 After all those years, Phillip Zimmerly would finally own, or be a part owner, of a television station.

-It appears in retrospect the change in ownership was not necessarily a pleasant phase for WTVP or its employees.
-When the sale took place the new owners took over a station seemingly in position for growth.
-Instead, a business austerity program temporarily reduced the number of hours of operation for the station, production of local programs (other than local news) would end and many long-time employees would leave (such as Kim Wilson, who would go to WICS).
+It appears in retrospect that the change in ownership was not necessarily a pleasant phase for WTVP or its employees.
+When the sale took place, the new owners took over a station seemingly in position for growth.
+Instead, a business austerity program temporarily reduced the number of hours of operation for the station, production of local programs (other than local news) would end, and many long-time employees would leave (such as Kim Wilson, who would go to WICS).

 Marty Roberts host of "Marty's Dance Party" on WTVP